 How the script works

-I used all the options specified on https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-sandbox/windows-sandbox-configure-using-wsb-file to create a Start-Sandbox function which creates a .wsb file (Basically a XML actually) It creates a very basic one if you don’t specify any parameter, but it adds more lines to the .wsb file if you start specifying more parameters.
+I used all the options specified on https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-sandbox/windows-sandbox-configure-using-wsb-file to create a Start-Sandbox function which creates a .wsb file (Basically an XML actually) It creates a very basic one if you don’t specify any parameter.
+Still, it adds more lines to the .wsb file if you specify more parameters.
 After the creation of the .wsb file, the script starts Windows Sandbox using it and then deletes the configuration file from your temp directory.

 The parameters that you can use